Close Menu

 2. Not Standing at the Point of Arafat

 Some pilgrims mistakenly think they don’t need to be at the specific marked area of Arafat due to overcrowding or any other excuses.
-Some also mistakenly think they need to be at Jabal al-Rahma (the Mount of Mercy) specifically, No. Standing at any area of Arafat is essential and pilgrims must be within its marked boundaries to fulfill this crucial rite.
+Some also mistakenly think they need to be at Jabal al-Rahma (the Mount of Mercy) specifically, NO. Standing in any area of Arafat is essential and pilgrims must be within its marked boundaries to fulfill this crucial rite.

 The Prophet Muhammad (peace be upon him) said, “The entire Arafat is a standing place” (Sahih Muslim)